Faltenreich/faltenreich.github.io/_drafts/2025-01-01-reading-android-notifications-with-custom-remote-views.md

 github: home-assistant-camaps-fx-adapter
 ---

 Notifications on Android have seen countless changes through the years.
-What began as little more than a combination of title and summary, has been expanded with media controls, direct reply actions and notification groups/channels.
+What began as little more than a set of texts and icons, has been expanded with media controls, direct reply actions, notification groups/channels and more.
 However, one thing has been there from the very beginning: RemoteViews as the API for custom views.

-This blogpost describes how to read data from notifications with such custom views.
+This blogpost shows how to read Android notifications with such custom views, how to analyze internal APIs using reflection and which stumbling blocks to watch out for.
+You can find a showcase at the end of this page in which all the mechanisms used are explained.

 ### Observing notifications from other apps

 Any incoming notification can be read by any app, as of Android 15, as long as the user gives permission.
 Therefore notifications should not contain sensitive data and instead be treated as public domain.
 This also affects content that may be displayed in a notification later on, like mails or SMS, but we will not delve deeper into this privacy concern at this point.

 Notifications can be observed via [NotificationListenerService](https://developer.android.com/reference/android/service/notification/NotificationListenerService).
-This Android service has to be registered via the AndroidManifest and will then be started and called by the operating system.
+This service has to be registered via the AndroidManifest and will then be started and called by the operating system.

 ```kotlin
 <manifest>